Ever wonder why an attitude of gratitude can be challenging to live out among the people we love the most?

 How about just enjoying the home and possessions you have now?

-Taking care of your home as if it was the mansion you desire.
+Take care of your home as if it was the mansion you desire.

 Our family, especially our children will most often remember how they were treated more than the stuff they accumulated throughout their childhood.

 Wouldn’t you rather be a parent remembered for your uplifting, always seeing good attitude?

 Your overall attitude will have the biggest impact on your child as they grow up.

 Your attitude is much more valuable than anything you could ever buy them.

 Studies show that gratitude is the key to a fulfilling life.

 People who develop habits to cultivate gratitude increase their happiness and are more optimistic.

 Grateful people feel more connected in their relationships.

 They also are usually liked more by other people and get better rest.